Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

     - IoT Hub Name: **`marsiotsea`**
     - Location: **`westus`** (Since Seattle is on the West Coast of the US)

-1. Use the names and locations chosen above to run the `./Scripts/PepareMarsIoTHub.ps1` script.
+1. Use the names and locations chosen above to run the `~/clouddrive/missionmars/pepareMarsIoTHub.sh` script.
 The script will take a few minutes (5-ish) to complete.
 Creating the IoT Hub and Consumer Groups take up most of the time:

-    > **Note**: When executing the `PrepareMarsIoTHub.ps1` script you must prefix it with the "**`./`**" current directory reference for PowerShell to properly locate it.
+    > **Note**: Ensure that the cloud shell is in the `~/clouddrive/missionmars/` directory and when you run the `./prepareMarsIoTHub.sh` script make sure to include the `./` prefix so that the bash Cloud Shell can locate it properly.

     ```bash
-    ./PrepareMarsIoTHub.ps1 -g <resourece-group-name> -n <iot-hub-name> -l <location>
+    ./prepareMarsIoTHub.sh -g <resourece-group-name> -n <iot-hub-name> -l <location>
     ```

     For example using the names we chose above:

     ```bash
-    ./PrepareMarsIoTHub.ps1 -g marsgroupsea -n marsiotsea -l westus
+    ./prepareMarsIoTHub.sh -g marsgroupsea -n marsiotsea -l westus
     ```

 1. When the script is done executing, the details of the resources created are shown at end (there are a lot of them so you will need to scroll).
 Keep these resources up on the screen so you can use them in the next step: